 65% of employees say their company culture has changed since the start of the pandemic.
-Our latest research shows the link between culture, engagement, and retention.
-It will help organizational leaders rethink their approach to culture to shape foundation for business success.
+Our research has shown that employee perceptions of company culture have a direct impact on engagement and retention.
+This information can help leaders rethink their approach to culture and create a foundation for business success.

 Company culture has become a top priority for leaders across all industries.
 In fact, 66% of executives believe culture is more important than an organization's business strategy or operation model.

 The rise of remote and hybrid work has had a significant impact on the way we work.
 Our research shows 65% of employees say their company culture has changed since the start of the COVID-19 pandemic.
 As the workplace has changed, culture has too—for better or for worse.

 Those organizations that have adapted their approach to culture have fared well in The Great Reshuffle.
 They've created an attractive value proposition for prospective talent and have kept current employees engaged—even through periods of significant change.
 Those who have been slower to evolve have seen consequences of disengagement, burnout, and unwanted turnover.

 Our research shows disengaged employees are 3.8 times more likely than their engaged counterparts to cite organizational culture as a reason for leaving.